-Maybe someone still doesn't know what an online multiplayer role-playing game is (MMORPG: Massive Multiplayer Online Role Playing Game): it is an adventure in which the player creates on the computer his own character (avatar) who participates in the game interacting (and fighting) with the avatars of thousands of other players participating in the same game.
-Through a system of rewards, the avatar gains points that are used to level him/her up, increasing certain characteristics or giving him/her new resources, and can discover objects that improve his offensive and defensive abilities.
+Maybe someone still doesn't know what an online multiplayer role-playing game is (MMORPG: Massive Multiplayer Online Role Playing Game): it is an adventure in which the player creates on the computer his own character (avatar) who participates in the game interacting (and fighting) with the avatars of thousands of other players engaged in the same game.
+Through a system of rewards, the avatars gain points that are used to level them up, increasing certain characteristics or giving them new resources, and can discover objects that improve their offensive and defensive abilities.
 Other online games, such as Second Life, despite being multiplayer, are not role-playing in a strict sense, as the interactions between the avatars are limited to social activities and chatting exchanges.
-The success of this genre of games is given by the fact that, in some aspects, they imitate real life conditions and situations: the most interesting element is represented by the presence and interaction of a plurality of players, each with their operational autonomy, so in the course of the game there is always a surprise factor, and it is possible to enter into alliances and pursue common goals, as well as to confront in a competitive way, up to fighting each other, alone or in a group.
+The success of this genre of games is due to the fact that, in some aspects, they imitate real life conditions and situations: the most interesting element is represented by the presence and interaction of a plurality of players, each with their operational autonomy, so in the course of the game there is always a surprise factor, and it is possible to enter into alliances and pursue common goals, as well as to confront in a competitive way, up to fighting each other, alone or in a group.

 Moreover, each player creates their own avatar, in the initial phase of the game, giving it some features that differentiate it, to some extent, from the others, and as the game goes on, the avatar is further developed on the basis of the player's decisions, assuming more and more an autonomous and differentiated personality, as far as possible, with respect to the avatars of the other gamers.
-This process implies that the avatar can present both some typical characteristics of the player in real life, as well as some features that the player does not have, but that she/he would like to have: not infrequently, for example, the avatar's gender is different from that of its gamer.
-It is evident that the fundamental element of these MMOG (online multiplayer games) is the program, which makes possible everything that can happen in the course of the game, and prevents the development of those effects that sometimes the gamers would like to get.
-The program is developed and updated by a team of programmers, who can take into account the suggestions, wishes and proposals of the gamers, to the extent that the responsible for development believe it can contribute to the game's success.
+This process implies that the avatar can show both some typical characteristics of the player in real life, as well as some features that the players do not have, but that they would like to have: not infrequently, for example, the avatar's gender is different from that of its gamer.
+It is evident that the fundamental element of these multiplayer games is the program, which makes possible everything that can happen in the course of the game, and prevents the development of those effects that sometimes the gamers would like to get.
+The program is developed and updated by a team of programmers, who can take into account the wishes and proposals of the gamers, insofar as the development manager believes that these suggestions can contribute to the game's success.
 We have thus identified the key figures involved in the development of these games: the Programmer, the Gamer and the Avatar.

 The role of the Programmer